tomkyle/opendata-kulturdenkmale-galerie/README.md

 The JSON files contains a single array of objects with properties as shown in the following table.

-> **Some of these fields are not mandatory.** This means: If the absence of a value is to be displayed, the field is not marked with a `null` value, but is missing in the object.

 | Property         | Type       | Example                                                    | Required |
 | ---------------- | ---------- | ---------------------------------------------------------- | -------- |